HakimiX/SLA/README.md

 ## Stakeholders

 The following Service Provider and Customer are the sole basis for this Agreement and represent the Stakeholders associated with this SLA:
-* IT Service Providers: Group X
+* IT Service Providers: Group A
 * IT Service Customers: Group K

 ## Service Agreement